 Hilton’s first ultra-premium rewards card, the Hilton Honors American Express Aspire Card is the star of Hilton’s co-brand lineup of credit cards from American Express.

-In addition to the highest points earning rate ever offered by Hilton, the Hilton Aspire scores top-tier Hilton Diamond elite status, Priority Pass Lounge access, up to $500 in airline and resort credits, an anniversary weekend free night certificate each year, and a second weekend free night certificate after you spend $60K on the card in a calendar year.
+In addition to the highest points earning rate ever offered by Hilton, the Hilton Aspire card scores top-tier Hilton Diamond elite status, Priority Pass Lounge access, up to $500 in airline and resort credits, an anniversary weekend free night certificate each year, and a second weekend free night certificate after you spend $60,000 on the card in a calendar year.
+Enrollment is required for select Amex benefits.

-The Hilton Aspire carries a $450 annual fee, right on par with premium co-brand cards from the likes of Delta and United, but provides ample benefits to justify the high yearly premium.
+The Hilton Aspire card carries a $450 annual fee , right on par with premium co-brand cards from the likes of Delta and United.
+But, the card provides ample benefits to justify the high annual fee.

 - Hilton Aspire Welcome Bonus